The App Store has released much to talk about Users had to delete and re-download some of their apps in order to run them.

 Expired certificate as cause?

-Now users are reporting hundreds of pending app updatesHowever, the updates are not new but rather versions that have already been released.
-In many cases, the data listed goes back as far as ten days.
-Apple has not published a report on this.
-However, it is suspected that the phenomenon is related to the problem "This app is no longer shared with you".
-It cannot be ruled out that the cause is an expired certificate or other authorization that allows the applications to be shared.
-In order to update these, corresponding app updates are necessary.
+Now users are reporting hundreds of pending app updatesHowever, the updates are not new, but rather versions of previously released versions.
+In many cases, the dates listed go back as far as ten days.
+Apple has not published a statement on this.
+However, it is suspected that the phenomenon is related to the "This app is no longer shared with you" issue.
+It cannot be ruled out that the cause is an expired certificate or other credential that allows the sharing of applications.
+App updates are necessary to update these.
 This could therefore explain the unusually high number of updates.
 (Photo by PixieMe / Bigstockphoto)